 The Traffic Offender Intervention Program is a local court based program targeting offenders who have pleaded guilty to, or been found guilty of, a traffic offence.

 The goal of the program is to provide offenders with the information and skills necessary to develop positive attitudes towards driving and develop safer driving behaviours.

 On application by the defendant, the defendant's legal representative, or the court's own motion, magistrates can make a referral to an approved traffic course provider.
 The case may be adjourned for sentencing, allowing sufficient time for the nominated course to be completed.

 Criminal Procedure Act 1986.
 A register of approved course providers has been established and courses included on the Traffic Offender Intervention Program Register are approved for a period of three years.

-The Traffic Offenders Register provides details of the approved course providers offering the course in various locations across New South Wales.
-To obtain further information about enrolling in a Traffic Offender Intervention Program please contact your nearest course provider directly.
+The register provides details of the approved course providers offering the course in various locations across New South Wales.
+To obtain further information about enrolling in the Traffic Offender Intervention Program please contact your nearest course provider directly.

 The information on this site is a guide only and is not legal advice - see disclaimer.